mattmaddux/SteamGameFixer/README.md

 ### Other suggestions

-Please fel free to make other feature suggestions.
-However, for the time being the feature set will remain fairly focused: fixing user's games in a
+Please feel free to make other feature suggestions.
+However, for the time being the feature set will remain fairly focused: fixing user's games in a simple, controller-focused way.